artefactory/choice-learn/README.md

 ## :trident: Citation

-If you consider this package and any of its feature useful for your research, consider citing our [paper](https://joss.theoj.org/papers/10.21105/joss.06899).
+If you consider this package or any of its feature useful for your research, consider citing our [paper](https://joss.theoj.org/papers/10.21105/joss.06899):

 <a href="https://joss.theoj.org/papers/10.21105/joss.06899">
 <img align="left" width="100"src="https://github.com/openjournals/joss/blob/main/docs/logos/joss-logo.png?raw=true" />